The stochastic momentum index and the stochastic oscillator are technical analysis tools traders use to determine momentum in the market.

 - The %D line is the signal line.
 It’s a simple moving average (SMA) of the %K line.
 Its default setting is also 3, which means it’s a 3-period SMA of the %K value.

 The most common setting for the stochastic oscillator is 14,3,3, with 14 being the look-back period.

 How the Stochastic Oscillator Works

-The assumption here is that an asset’s closing price will be near the high in an uptrend and the low in a downtrend.
+The assumption is that an asset’s closing price will be near the high in an uptrend and the low in a downtrend.

-Traders typically consider a reading above 80 to be overbought, which means that security may soon reverse.
+Traders typically consider a reading above 80 overbought, which means that security may soon reverse.
 A value lower than 20 is considered to be oversold, which would mean that price is potentially near a short-term bottom.

 Traders use the stochastic oscillator to indicate signals in three ways:

 - Overbought and oversold levels occur when a security trades beyond its expected range.

 - Divergences or situations where the oscillator and price no longer move in the same direction can signal a reversal in the market’s price.